danielmacuare/dmac-dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles and system configuration, managed with GNU Stow and protected by pre-commit hooks.
+This repository contains my personal dotfiles and system configuration.
+I don't currently use a dotfiles manager to automate the process of deploying these dotfiles.

 ## Prerequisites